iamRabia-N/HousePrices_AdvancedRegressionTechniques/README.md

 ## Overview

-This repository contains code for predicting house prices using advanced regression techniques.
+This repo contains code for predicting house prices using advanced regression techniques.
 The model is implemented using XGBoost which is a popular gradient boosting algorithm.

 ## Dataset